 Today, when I edit and proofread blog posts, I’m reminded of the answer I used to give them – listening is paying attention to what you're hearing.

 When I read my writing aloud, I often read over spelling mistakes, read over duplicate words, read over wrong words and read over syntax errors.
-I’m hearing myself, but not listening carefully enough.
-So, instead of reading my writing aloud, I have my devices read to me.
+I’m hearing myself, but not listening carefully.
+So, how do I fix that?
+I have my devices read my posts to me.

-In this post, I’m going to share the hack that I use all the time to edit and proofread blog posts — Text to Speech and Speak Selection.
+In this post, I’m going to share the hack that I use to edit and proofread blog posts – Text to Speech and Speak Selection.

 Text to Speech (macOS)

-Text to Speech or TTS on macOS and Speak Selection on iOS enables your devices to read highlighted text — in apps and websites.
+Text to Speech (TTS) on macOS and Speak Selection on iOS enables your devices to read highlighted text – in apps and websites.
 Unlike VoiceOver, which speaks everything on the screen, Text to Speech and Speak Selection only reads what has been selected.
 You wouldn’t want to create an audiobook with the result, but for editing and proofreading blog posts it’s incredibly useful.
-I use it whenever I write!
+I use it for all of my writing.

 Text to Speech should be enabled by default on macOS.
-To get started, launch the app you use for writing blog posts > Highlight some text > Right click > Hover over Speech > Click Start Speaking (see screenshot above).
+Just launch your writing app > Highlight some text > Right-click > Hover over Speech > Click Start Speaking (see screenshot above).

-To enable to the Text to Speech shortcut (Option+Esc), do the following:
+To enable the Text to Speech shortcut (recommended), do the following: